sbugert/react-native-admob/README.md

 1. `npm i react-native-admob -S`
 2. `rnpm link`
-3. Add [Google AdMob Framework](https://developers.google.com/admob/ios/quick-start#manually_using_the_sdk_download) to your Xcode project.
+3. Add [Google AdMob Framework](https://firebase.google.com/docs/ios/setup#frameworks) to your Xcode project with CocoaPods or manually.
 This is only needed for iOS and guarantees your app is using the newest admob version.

 #### Manual Installation

 ##### iOS

 1. `npm i react-native-admob -S`
-2. Add [Google AdMob Framework](https://developers.google.com/admob/ios/quick-start#manually_using_the_sdk_download) to your Xcode project.
+2. Add [Google AdMob Framework](https://firebase.google.com/docs/ios/setup#frameworks) to your Xcode project with CocoaPods or manually.
+This is only needed for iOS and guarantees your app is using the newest admob version.
 3. Add react-native-admob static library to your Xcode project like explained [here](http://facebook.github.io/react-native/docs/linking-libraries-ios.html#manual-linking).
 (Step 3 of this guide is not needed)

 ##### Android